WARNING: Spoilers Off applies to Funny Moments pages.

 Ralsei: You two, if we stop fighting, then I could, um...
 I could braid your hair!

 Susie: Huh...?
 I mean...
 NO!!!

 Lancer: Wow, I'll look amazing!!

-- But it's when you ACT again time when it gets the funniest, as Susie actually moves over to Lancer and covers his ears.
+- If you try to ACT again, Susie actually moves over to Lancer and covers his ears.
 The fact that she can apparently move faster than sound is just icing.(X-Anything ACT for the 4th time)

 Ralsei: In summary, I like you two, and...
 I think we should all just get along!

 (But Susie blocked the soundwaves before they reach Lancer!)